 Reinsfelder, T. (2012).
 Citation Analysis as a Tool to Measure the Impact of Individual Research Consultations.
 College & Research Libraries.
 73(3), 263-277.

-Ph.D. in Administration & Leadership Studies, Indiana University of Pennsylvania.
+Ph.D. in Administration and Leadership Studies, Indiana University of Pennsylvania.

 M.S.L.S. in Library Science, Clarion University, Clarion, Pennsylvania.